VoltRipper

 The law splits electric two-wheelers into two very different buckets:

-A Sur-Ron Light Bee X (~10 kW peak, ~53 mph, no pedals) is nowhere near the e-bike line — which is why "but it's electric" doesn't make it road-legal.
+A Sur-Ron Light Bee X (~10 kW peak, ~50 mph, no pedals) is nowhere near the e-bike line — which is why "but it's electric" doesn't make it road-legal.
+(More on that distinction: electric dirt bike vs e-bike.)

 What "street legal" actually requires